nextmillenniummedia/next-sdk-android-example/docs/manual/Banner.md

 [Back to manual mode overview](https://github.com/nextmillenniummedia/next-sdk-android-example/blob/main/docs/manual/Manual.md)

+Banner ad is a rectangle with some advertising content including images, GIFS or videos.

 To show banner ads you need to add `NextBannerView` component to your UI.

 Add it to your layout XML file: